 - 1. The Board of Directors (the Board or BOD) are elected by the membership and exist to serve the membership.
 They enforce the club rules and regulations.
 Any member may address the Board at its monthly meeting. - 2.
 All club members are responsible for knowing and adhering to the Rules and Regulations.
 Deliberate failure to adhere to these, especially deliberate violation of safety regulations, may result in expulsion from the club. - 3.
 Members may bring guests to the range.
 A maximum of four guests may be brought to the range.
 Only two of these guests may be on the firing line at any one time and must be under the direct supervision of the sponsoring member.
 All guests must sign the Release of Liability form available in the clubhouse.
 Parents or guardian of minor children must sign for their children.
 The member is directly responsible for the behavior of guests. - 4.
-Do not loan keys to non-members. - 5.
+Each PRPC membership is that of the member alone.
+Cards are never loaned to another and the gate key remains in the possession of the member at all times. - 5.
 Membership cards shall be visibly displayed on the member while on the range.
 A lanyard or clip-on is acceptable. - 6.
 The outer gate is to be locked behind you.
 It is only left open for scheduled matches or special events.
 A sign will be placed on the gate to notify members that the gate should be left open.
 The person in charge of the event will close the gate. - 7.
 Target mounting cardboard is available in the target house.
 Paper targets must be mounted on these cardboards.
 Wood 2X2s are available for use in the steel target stands.
 Every effort should be made to avoid damage to 2X2s or steel stands. - 8.
 Fully automatic firearms are not permitted.
 Bumpfire, slidefire, or similar items are not permitted.
 50 caliber BMG or crew served weapons are not allowed. - 9.
 Hearing protection is required, eye protection is highly recommended.
 Children under 16 must wear both. - 10.
 No hunting allowed. - 11.
 No pets allowed. - 12.
 Last member to leave the range should check that all buildings including restrooms are locked. - 13.
 Members are restricted to firing lines, target areas, buildings and roads.
 Exceptions to this rule (i.e., a work party) must be authorized by the board and the entire range will be closed. - 14.
 Bullets may be removed from the backstop.
 Range must be cold.
 A report of the weight of projectiles recovered must be delivered to board of directors. - 15.
-No alcohol shall be consumed until all shooting on ranges is concluded.
+Alcoholic beverages of any kind are NOT allowed on club property at any time.